UCL-ARC/fortran-unit-testing-exercises/episodes/5-testing-parallel-code/challenge/README.md

-# Episode 5 - Challenge 1: Rewrite serial test as a parallel test.
+# Episode 5: Rewrite serial test as a parallel test.

 In [src](./src) there is a hybrid MPI-OpenMP parallel implementation of the Conway's game of life code we have seen in previous exercises.